Eseperio/yii2-command-palette/ROADMAP.md

 - [ ] Handle new tab shortcuts
     - In some browsers, like chrome, when user presses ctrl (or cmd in mac) while clicking a link, it opens link in new tab.
 In order to support this, we need to listen for keydown and keyup events to know if ctrl/cmd is pressed or not.
-So when a user chooses an action presing enter, if ctrl/cmd is pressed, open link in new tab.
+So when a user chooses an action pressing enter, if ctrl/cmd is pressed, open link in new tab.